Planning on living and working in Germany? Find out how the local tax system works with our expert guide on how to file your income taxes in Germany.

-The municipality you register with will be able to give additional information on which local tax office you need to report your taxes to.
+The municipality you register with can give additional information on which local tax office you need to report your taxes to.

-The Federal Central Tax Office (link in German) has a search facility to help you find your local tax office.
+The Federal Central Tax Office (in German) has a search facility to help you find your local tax office.

 In addition to income tax, Germany has a compulsory social insurance scheme – and income tax takes this into account.